Topological classification of Higher-order topological phases with nested band inversion surfaces: First-order topological phases induced by the non-Clifford terms

 \section{First-order topological phases induced by the non-Clifford terms}

-In this section we will discuss the phases with 1st-order boundary states induced by the non-Clifford terms.
-More specifically, the longitude non-clifford term can induce a Weyl semimetallic\blue{~\cite{RevModPhys.90.015001,RevModPhys.93.025002}} and a weak topological phases~\cite{PhysRevLett.98.106803,PhysRevB.75.121306,PhysRevB.79.195322}, while the mixed non-Clifford terms only induce the first one.
+In this appendix, we will discuss the phases with first-order boundary states induced by the non-Clifford terms.
+More specifically, the longitude non-Clifford term can induce a Weyl semimetallic~\cite{RevModPhys.90.015001,RevModPhys.93.025002} and weak topological phases~\cite{PhysRevLett.98.106803,PhysRevB.75.121306,PhysRevB.79.195322}, while the mixed non-Clifford terms only induce the first one.

 We first consider cases with the longitude non-Clifford term, $g_1\sigma_0\tau_x$.
-Fig.~\ref{sub_energy}(a) displays its phase diagram in a larger parameter space of $g_1$.
-By increasing $g_1$, different pairs of Weyl points will emerge and and annihilate along the solid lines in the Figure at different crystal momenta.
+Figure~\ref{sub_energy}(a) displays its phase diagram in a larger parameter space of $g_1$.
+By increasing $g_1$, different pairs of Weyl points will emerge and annihilate along the solid lines in the figure at different crystal momenta.
 Specifically, a pair of Weyl points appears at $(\pi,0,0)$ when $g_1$ reaches the lower black solid line, and annihilates at $(0,0,0)$ when $g_1$ reaches the higher black solid line.
 Another two pairs of Weyl points appear at $(0,\pi,0)$ and $(0,0,\pi)$ for the lower light-blue line, and annihilate at $(\pi,\pi,0)$ and $(\pi,0,\pi)$ for the higher light-blue solid line.
-Finally, the lower (higher) red solid line indicate one pair of Weyl points appear (annihilate) at $(0,\pi,\pi)$ [$(\pi,\pi,\pi)$].
-Combining these information, we obtained several Weyl semimetallic phases, as indicated by claret color in the phase diagram.
-In addition, two weak topological phases holding gapped bulk and zero-energy $1$st-order surface states are seen to emerge between these gapless phases.
+Finally, the lower (higher) red solid line indicates one pair of Weyl points appear (annihilate) at $(0,\pi,\pi)$ [$(\pi,\pi,\pi)$].
+Combining these information, we obtained several Weyl semimetallic phases, as indicated by the claret color in the phase diagram.
+In addition, two weak topological phases holding gapped bulk and zero-energy first-order surface states are seen to emerge between these gapless phases.